mascotik/dorian-test/README.md

 ### Server

 [x] Both the react app and the server are defined in the same package file.
-[x] The server can be started with "npm run server" and will be available on port 3001.
-(You can also run the React app with "npm start")
+[x] The server can be started with "npm run server" and will be available on port **3001**.
+[x] (You can also run the React app with "npm start")

 When running, the server makes the following REST API routes available:

-[ ] /api/register - takes email, password, and name, always returns success.
+[x] /api/register - takes email, password, and name, always returns success.
 [ ] /api/login - takes email and password, returns user name on success.
 [ ] /api/forgot - takes email, returns success if email was found.

-[ ] All of these routes work via POST method and expect application/json body containing parameters.
+[x] All of these routes work via POST method and expect application/json body containing parameters.
-[ ] Response is also a JSON object with success set to true or false.
+[x] Response is also a JSON object with success set to true or false.
 [ ] Login route also returns user name on success.
 [ ] The /api/forgot route is meant to simulate password recovery flow, but will not send any emails.
 It will merely check if the user with provided email is registered and return success=false otherwise.